 Blue Polenta

 Our organic stone-ground blue corn polenta is something you will never find in the supermarket.
 It is ground from domestic (USA) organic blue corn.
 Our organic polenta (milled from blue corn) is a uniquely American take on the Italian porridge.
-Blue corn contains the same phytonutrients found in blueberries, so it is nutritious.
 It is freshly milled to order and shipped to your door.

-Our Blue Polenta is a USDA Certified Organic product.
-Additionally, our Blue Polenta is a vegan food.
+Our Blue Polenta is USDA Certified Organic and vegan.
 It is also GMO free.

 Polenta is easy to cook.
 Click here for a simple polenta recipe.